HorizonLauncher/Client/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to Project Ascension!
+Thanks for your interest in contributing to Horizon Launcher!
 We have a few guidelines to make sure that your pull request is accepted and merged.

 **Note that ALL pull requests must be opened on the 'dev' branch.**